GSA/fpki-guides/_includes/apple_trust_store_installation.md

 #### Install using Apple Keychain
 This option works for **macOS** devices only.

-1. Browse to your downloaded copy of the COMMON.
+1. Browse to your downloaded copy of COMMON.
 2. Double-click on the file.
 3. When prompted, enter your password to install the certificate.

 General users may use these steps to install COMMON in the _Login Keychain_ specific to their accounts.
-This will not impact other user accounts on a device.
+This will not impact other user accounts on the device.

 #### Install Using Safari web browser